6 of the coolest vegan-friendly joints in Belfast right now

 Whether you are a long-term vegan or recently transitioned into it, there are plenty of places in to eat cruelty-free in Belfast.

-1. The Skinny Kitchen
+1. Slim's Healthy Kitchen

 Opened in 2018, Jumon is a relatively new addition to Belfast’s foodie scene.
 Jumon puts a healthy spin on Asian cuisine with their amazing plant-based menu, sticking to their ethos of balance and authenticity (inspired by the practices of Zen).
 With a rich and youthful interior, dining here can often be invigorating and exciting.
 Jumon isn’t afraid to step out of its comfort zone when it comes to bringing you on a thrill ride across Asia.